 Corduroy as the Lowest Cost Sluice Mat

 Although blanketing, canvas, sacking, porous rubber matting, and skins with the hair on have saved much gold in the past, we will confine this section on gold-saving to corduroy.
 The author has seen this used in plants treating 50, 1000, and 1400 tons of ore a day, catching coarse and fine gold and sulphides.
 The process is described as world practice in Engineering and Mining Journal, New York, for February, 1935, and in Information Circular 7085 (1939), Federal Bureau of Mines.
+If there is more of an interest in finding gold, then you can combine a cheap sluice mat with a cheap metal detector.

 Everyone knows corduroy by sight, even if he has not worn it, although the gold-saving material differs somewhat, the ribs and the space between them being wider.
 Instead of copper plates, the material is laid across the tables where the plates would be and is washed in a tub or barrel once, twice, or several times a shift.
 Corduroy is easier to handle than plates; it catches gold regardless of the rate of a stream of pulp and is excellent for recovering sulphides.
 Also, no chemical reactions affect the cloth as they do plates and cause loss of gold.
 Acid mine water has no effect; nor have antimony, arsenic, bismuth, clay, graphite, or lead minerals.
 Unclassified pulp may be flowed over the material.